 To improve the situation, the FDA published new rules in 2010 that further clarify how to properly categorize adverse events in expedited safety reports.
 The investigators must make efforts to determine causality, instead of leaving that work to the FDA.
 Unfortunately, it doesn’t seem to be helping.

 The FDA’s recent review looked at a random sample of expedited safety reports and found that nearly 8 out of 9 reports are either uninformative or completely unnecessary, as the reported adverse events did not qualify for reporting.
 The authors suggest that a fear of liability may be part of the problem — those who are running clinical trials will report everything out of an abundance of caution, for fear of being accused of hiding risks.
-Johnson & Johnson has been accused of hiding the facts about talc and ovarian cancer in thousands of lawsuits, and in even more Xarelto lawsuits that have just begun bellwether trials.
+For example, Johnson & Johnson has been accused of downplaying the bleeding risks of their anticoagulant, resulting in close to 20,000 Xarelto lawsuits filed by injured patients.

 However, another likely problem is a lack of standardization in reporting.
 Different terms may be used by different investigators to indicate similar adverse events.
 Some researchers suggest that standardized electronic reporting forms might be a way to reduce possible confusion and allow for easier comparison of safety data across studies over a long period of time.
 Providing a standard list of adverse events to choose from, for example, would simplify the job of the report writer and make analysis of safety data much easier once it arrives on the desks of FDA staff.